 Click here to visit the Mayo Clinic website to read more about cataract care.

 For patients who require surgery for cataract removal, we work with Pittsburgh cataract surgeon and corneal specialist Robert C. Arffa, MD.

 Dr. Robert Arffa is a nationally recognized corneal surgeon specializing in cataract surgery and laser vision correction.
 He was selected by his peers as one of the “Best Doctors in America” for several years and one of the “Top Doctors in America.”
-Locally, he has been recogized by Pittsburgh Magazine as a "Top Doctor."
+Locally, he has been recogized by Pittsburgh Magazine as a "Best Doctor."
 In addition to his cataract specialty, Dr. Arffa serves as Medical Director of TLC Laser Vision Centers and Medical Eye Bank of Western Pennsylvania.
 He is a Clinical Assistant Professor of Ophthalmology at the University of Pittsburgh, and has authored a widely used textbook on diseases of the cornea, along with numerous research studies and reviews.

 Dr. Arffa is board certified and has proudly served the greater Pittsburgh community since 1986.
 He graduated from Cornell University in 1975 and received his Doctorate of Medicine in 1979 from the University of Connecticut.
 He completed his residency in Ophthalmology at Indiana University in 1984 and his fellowship in Cornea and External Disease at Louisiana State University Medical Center in New Orleans in 1986.